crmkonsulterna/PPConnecotrs/Verified/Readme.md

 ```

 ### Upload Document
-To Upload an actuall document you have to create a file in the Verified API and upload the document hash to the blob URL responded from the Verified API.
+To Upload an actual document you have to create a file in the Verified API and upload the document hash to the blob URL responded from the Verified API.